Hausdorff dimensions of irreducible Markov hom tree-shifts: Introduction

 \section{Introduction}

-This paper presents a version of Sanov's theorem for finite-state Markov chains indexed by $d$-trees, accompanied by a number of folklore theorems regarding the distribution of canonical finite-state Markov chains together with a touch of their interplay with the dimension theory.
+This paper presents a version of Cram\'er's theorem for finite-state Markov chains indexed by $d$-trees, accompanied by a number of folklore theorems and an exploration of their connections to dimension theory.